 Learning & Serving

 Structured reflection activities built into service-learning classes provide ongoing opportunities for students and faculty to make meaningful connections between course content and the entire process of engaging with the community.
-Research has shown that this leads to deeper academic, personal, and civic learning for students...findings that Loyola students have echoed again and again when reflecting on their experience in service-learning classes.

 The Center for Experiential Learning serves as a resource for faculty, students and community partners in all aspects of the service-learning experience.
 CEL staff help students connect with community-based organizations relevant to their service-learning course requirements.
 As a resource to faculty, the staff helps identify relevant community-based projects and volunteer sites, fosters relationships with those organizations and provides service-learning course development and support.
 The staff also provides support to community-based organizations in their role as co-educators of Loyola students, while also ensuring that their partnerships with Loyola achieve their strategic goals.